Report: NFL draft moving out of Las Vegas amid coronavirus outbreak, planning for in-studio version

 The NFL announced on Monday that the draft would go forward as scheduled on April 23-25 despite the coronavirus outbreak, but that all public draft events in Las Vegas had been canceled.
 The league had planned to host the draft on the water in front of the Bellagio hotel and use boats to shuttle players to the stage where the iconic fountains sit.

 Based on that announcement, it wasn’t clear whether the league still wanted to hold the draft in the city but do so without fans, draft prospects or in some other form.
-According to The Times, however, the event will no longer take place in the city at all.
+According to the Los Angeles Times, however, the event will no longer take place in the city at all.

 It remains to be seen what the NFL will do [with draft prospects].
 Because it’s not known what travel restrictions, if any, will be in place a month from now, the league is not in position to make a final decision on that protocol.
 What’s more, that likely would require that everyone involved with the production test negative for the coronavirus, and those tests are not currently readily available.